 - Only burn brush, tree limbs, grass clippings or leaves.
 The material MUST be generated from the property.
 NO HAULING IN.
 NO BURNING OF CONSTRUCTION MATERIAL, HEAVY OILS OR CHEMICAL WASTES.

-- To conduct prescribed burns, you must contact the Tarrant County Fire Marshal’s Office for approval.
+- To conduct prescribed burns, you must contact the Tarrant County Fire Marshal’s Office for approval and permits.

 To report someone illegally burning outdoors, call the Tarrant County Regional Communications Center at 817-232-9800 or the Tarrant County Sheriff’s Office at 817-884-1315.